CMSCompOps/OpsSpace/README.md

 script with the list of package names as an argument.
 Running `install.py` without any arguments will cause usage information and a list of valid package names to be displayed.

+## Documentation

+The documentation is generated using Sphinx to document modules, along with the sphinxcontrib.programoutput extension to generate scripts' help output.
+If these are installed, documentation can be generated with the `Makefile`.